LethalServices/Selfbot/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-The libray we are currently using.
+The library we are currently using.

 * _Selfbot libray [discord-selfbot](https://github.com/dolfies/discord.py-self)_